 Professional development

 You're encouraged to carry out professional development throughout your career.
-This can include training in IT and foreign languages, and you’ll be offered good facilities and opportunities to develop these skills.
-Learning on the job is an important part of developing your understanding of Diplomatic Service operations.
+This can include training in IT and foreign languages.
+Learning on the job is an important part of developing your understanding of diplomatic operations.
 It will also enhance your ability to take on new information and deal with different situations, which is important for work both in the UK and overseas.

 Career prospects

-As your career progresses, you could choose to focus your skills either on a particular region of the world or on a particular area of work, such as bilateral work, multilateral work, consular support, project management or media and communications.
+As your career progresses, you could choose to specialise in a particular region of the world or on a specific area of work, such as bilateral or multilateral diplomacy, consular services, crisis response, project management or strategic media and communications.

 How would you rate this page?